 Effects of OxyContin Addiction

-Because OxyContin is an opioid, its effects are identical to any other painkiller and heroin, and include:
+Because OxyContin is an opioid, its results are identical to any other painkiller and heroin, and include:

 - Decreased heart rate